Arraying/Arraybot/README.md

 # Arraybot

 Version 5.0.0 work in progress.
+This branch will be merged into master.